geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 They won't be ordered by money anymore.
 They'll just kind of scroll in from the top like an infinite feed.
 So yeah, CPU Graph working with CLANG LLVM, $200, 5090 support NV backend.
-And then, yeah, we're back to the...
+And then, yeah, we're back to the..
 How many more weeks do you think for the USB GPU stuff?

 ##### **Nimlgen** [[00:12:10](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=730)]